IBM/workshop-quarkus-openshift-reactive-endpoints/labs/lab6.md

 }
 ```

-In a second terminal run the following command to the the URL of your 'Articles' service.
+In a second terminal run the following command to get the URL of your 'Articles' service.

 ```
 $ cd $ROOT_FOLDER
-$ os4scripts/show-urls.sh
+$ os4-scripts/show-urls.sh
 ```

 ![](../images/get-url.png)